SailfishOS-for-the-fairphone-4/getting_started/README.md

 # Known Issues
-### Voltage limit reached with speaker
+### Current limit reached with speaker
-If the volume is set to 100% and you play a loud audio, there is a voltage peak where it reaches its limit and the Fairphone will crash.
-You then need to simply reboot, and everything will work again.
+If the volume is set to 100% and you play a loud audio, there is a current peak where it reaches its limit and the Fairphone will crash.
+You then need to simply boot, and everything will work again.
 (This is replicable when playing the yolla remix ringtone at 100% volume)

 ### Broken Lockscreen
 Sometimes the lockscreen does not work correctly and will show an endless loading circle.
 In that case, the phone has already booted and you can just swipe to unlock.

 ### Simcard lock is not supported
 It is not possible (at the time of writing: 14-06-2023) to use a locked simcard.
-This is a problem in Sailfish OS, because Sailfish does not support the simcard unlock screen.
+This is a problem in SailfishOS, because Sailfish does not support the simcard unlock screen.
 To be able to use a simcard, you will need to remove the simcard pincode before inserting it in the Fairphone.

 ### Booting with broken audio
-Whenever audio is corrupt, the phone needs to rebooted 3 times in order for it to start.
+Whenever audio is corrupt, the phone needs to be booted 3 times in order for it to start.

 ### Failed startup
 When the phone takes longer than 60 seconds or the backlight turns off, the phone has failed to startup.
 In this state, you can only use the USB-interface.
 If this also doens't work, then you can only reboot or flash a new image.